groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumn/_index.md

 ```

-Gets the increment used by a column with its com.groupdocs.assembly.system.data.DataColumn\#getAutoIncrement() / com.groupdocs.assembly.system.data.DataColumn\#setAutoIncrement(boolean) property set to true.
+Gets the increment used by a column with its [DataColumn\#getAutoIncrement--](../../com.groupdocs.assembly.system.data/datacolumn\#getAutoIncrement--) / [DataColumn\#setAutoIncrement-boolean-](../../com.groupdocs.assembly.system.data/datacolumn\#setAutoIncrement-boolean-) property set to true.

 **Returns:**
 long - The number by which the value of the column is automatically incremented.
 The default is 1.